-5.1 Document image processing
+6.1 Document Image Processing

-In this application SPADA takes in input a collection of ground facts describing both the layout and the logical structures of the documents processed by WISDOM++.
+In this application SPADA takes as input a collection of ground facts describing both the layout and the logical structures of the documents processed by WISDOM++.
 Spatial features (relations and attributes) are used to describe the logical structure of a document image.
-In particular, we mention locational features such as the coordinates of the centroid of a logical component, geometrical features such as the dimensions of a logical component, and topological features such as relations between two components.
+In particular, we use FEATEX to extract locational features such as the coordinates of the centroid of a logical component, geometrical features such as the dimensions of a logical component, and topological features such as relations between two components.
 We use the aspatial feature type_of that specifies the content type of a logical component (e.g. image, text, horizontal line).
 In addition there are other aspatial features, called logical features which define the label associated to the logical components.
 They are: affiliation, page_number, figure, caption, index_term, running_head, author, title, abstract, formulae, subsection_title, section_title, biografy, references, paragraph, table, undefined.